tiepdotme/reangdeba.xyz/_posts/2019-10-8-delhidoon.markdown

 excerpt: "Adventures in the capital and a few words on how I ended up in the lap of the mighty Himalayas."
 author: Debashish Reang
 ---
-I recently went on my first ever solo trip which included the first ever train and overnight bus journey.
-I thought a few people would be curious about the trip or at least I'll get to show a few good photos that I shot. :wink:
+I recently went on my first ever solo trip, which included the first-ever train and overnight bus journey.
+I thought a few people would be curious about the trip, or at least I’ll get to show a few good photos that I shot. :wink:
 The original plan was to write it along the way.
-But, many things came my way and I just couldn't find the time to write it.
-The midterm recess have just begun and so I thought now might be the best time to write it before my memory of the trip starts to fade.
-I've tried to organize things chronologically, but the truth can be whatever I wish to. :stuck_out_tongue_closed_eyes:
+But, many things came my way, and I couldn’t find the time to write it.
+The midterm recess has just begun, and so I thought now might be the best time to write it before my memory of the trip starts to fade.
+I’ve tried to organize things chronologically, but the truth can be whatever I wish to. :stuck_out_tongue_closed_eyes:
 #### Why?
 I always wanted to see new places.
-I also keep a [bucket list](/bucket) and traveling is a big part of it.
-So, I thought to myself why not start now.
-Also, my summer term had just ended and I really had nothing to do except watching movies or wondering about stupid things and getting depressed.
+I also keep a [bucket list](/bucket), and traveling is a big part of it.
+So, I thought to myself, why not start now.
+The summer term had just ended, and I had nothing to do except watching movies or wondering about stupid things and getting depressed.

 #### Where?
-The original plan was to travel to New Delhi and stay there for like a week.
+The original plan was to travel to New Delhi and stay there for a week.
 However, a good soul from Delhi suggested that there isn't much in New Delhi to spend a week there (**which is true!**).
 So, I changed plans on the way and ended up going to Dehradun and Mussoorie.
 From my personal experience I'd say that the change of plans worked out really well.
 I fell in love with Mussoorie.
 I'll list the places I went to (at least what I remember):

 * Kanpur Central
 * India Gate